Date: Wed April 29, 2020 thru Wed May 27, 2020

-Join us for a tour of new signage on the Heritage Trail at Hartman Park.
-This signage, in the form of illustrated panels, gives insight into the history and activity of the people who once lived here based upon the remnants left behind.
+Due to social distancing, this walk is now a self-guided walk.
+Please tour the new signage on the Heritage Trail at Hartman Park on your own while following posted and current State and Federal safety guidelines.
+This new signage, in the form of illustrated panels, gives insight into the history and activity of the people who once lived here based upon the remnants left behind.

-The signs enhance information included in “The Heritage Trail, a Walk in Hartman Park” Booklet, written by Marianne Pfeiffer in 1996.
-An updated 2015 version of the booklet is available online at http://www.lymelandtrust.org/new/wp-content/uploads/2020/03/Hartman-Booklet-Web-031020web.pdf
+The signs enhance information included in the interpretive trail guide, “The Heritage Trail, a Walk in Hartman Park” Booklet, written by Marianne Pfeiffer in 1996.
+An updated 2015 version of the booklet is available online.
+Click here.

 Directions: The parking lot is on Gungy Road about 1.5 miles north of the 4-way stop signs at the intersection of Beaverbrook Road, Grassy Hill Road, and Gungy Road.